 4. Enderby

-The Shuswap River provides great water activities for tubing, canoeing, kayaking, fishing and swimming.
-The river is also a great spot for birdwatching.
-Look for blue herons, cranes, hawks, eagles and more.
+The Shuswap River offers a range of water activities, including tubing, canoeing, kayaking, fishing, and swimming.
+It is also a great spot for birdwatching.
+Look for blue herons, cranes, hawks, eagles, and more.
 Take an easy walk along the Jim Watt Heritage Riverwalk to learn about the area’s history from the informational signs and to listen to the songbirds sing.
+You can also explore the nearby Vaseux Lake Bird Sanctuary, a haven for bird enthusiasts, where you might catch glimpses of rare species in their natural habitat.
+The sanctuary is renowned for its diverse wildlife, making it a perfect complement to your outdoor adventure along the Shuswap River.
+Whether you’re a seasoned birder or just appreciate nature, a visit to the Vaseux Lake Bird Sanctuary is a must.

 5. Sorrento

-In the town of Sorrento, during the summer months plan a visit to the Thursday night Market by the Bay featuring local artisans, food and music.
+In the town of Sorrento, during the summer months, plan a visit to the Thursday night Market by the Bay, which features local artisans, food, and music.
 And remember to check out Crannóg Ales brewery, Canada’s first Certified Organic and on-farm microbrewery.
-Growler sales, with tours and tastings on Fridays and Saturdays.
+It is offering growler sales, tours, and tastings on Fridays and Saturdays.

 Dreamcycle Motorcycle Museum